 Art Forgery- How to Spot Fake Signatures

-The following tips have to do with how inspect, assess and analyze the actual signatures and online images of signatures on paintings, drawings, prints and other original works of art that you find for sale online or anywhere else.
+The following tips have to do with how inspect, assess and analyze the actual signatures and online images of signatures on paintings, drawings, prints and other types of original art you might find for sale online, at auctions or anywhere else.
 Many novice buyers believe that as long as the artist's name is on the art and the website looks safe, all's well and the work is authentic.
-But that can be a fatal mistake... and a forger's delight.
-Amateurs often also believe that all they have to do is study and compare a particular signature to known documented examples by that artist and look for stylistic similarities and differences, and if they look close enough, it's genuine.
+But jumping to conclusions like that can be a costly mistake... and a forger's good fortune.
+Amateurs often also believe that all they have to do is study and compare a signature on art for sale to known documented examples by that artist (usually online), and assume that if they see enough similarities, it's genuine.
 Unless you're a pro, watch out.
 With enough practice, pretty much anyone can become skilled at faking signatures.

-These types of quickie inspections and premature conclusions are not nearly enough to determine authenticity these days; in fact, they're not even a start.
-For one thing, forgers often practice signing fake signatures by using the exact same examples that buyers use for comparison purposes.
-These days, practically anyone can find examples of just about any artist's signature online-- whether you're a buyer or a forger, so watch out.
-In addition, no matter how good you think you are at comparing signatures, unless you're an experienced dealer, collector or related fine art professional who does signature comparisons as part of their job descriptions, you take significant risks when relying on your eye alone.
-This is especially true if all you're paying attention to is the signature and nothing else.
+Quick visual inspections, believing everything sellers say, and jumping to premature conclusions are not nearly enough to determine authenticity these days; in fact, they're not even a start.
+For one thing, forgers often practice signing fake signatures by using the exact same online examples that buyers use for comparison purposes.
+These days, practically anyone-- including forgers-- can find multiple examples of just about any artist's signature online, so watch out.
+No matter how good you think you are at comparing signatures, unless you're an experienced bidder, buyer, dealer, collector or related fine art professional who does signature inspections on a regular basis, you take significant risks when relying on your untrained eye alone.
+This is especially true if all you're paying attention to is the signature on the art and nothing else.

 ** No matter how good a signature looks, the art itself must match the style of the artist whose name is on it.
 Hopefully you've studied enough works of art by the artist firsthand to know what that style looks like.
-Stylistic elements that you should be familiar with include brush strokes, subject matters, the types of materials the artist typically uses to make their art, what the backs and sides of the art looks like as well as the front, typical sizes, and so on.
+Stylistic elements that you should be familiar with include brush strokes, subject matters, the types of materials the artist typically uses to make their art, what the backs and sides of the art usually look like, typical sizes, shapes, mediums, colors, and so on.

-** Know where the artist typically signs their art and compare the location of your signature to them.
-Most artists sign in particular locations on their art.
-Any discrepancy in location is a matter of concern.
-A major red flag would be if an artist normally signs on the front of their art, but the piece you are looking at is only signed on the back-- not an uncommon ploy in the forgery business.
+** Know where the artist usually signs their art and compare the location of your signature to known examples.
+Most artists tend to sign in particular locations.
+Any discrepancy in location could be a cause for concern.
+For example, a major red flag would be if an artist normally signs on the front of their art, but the piece you are thinking about bidding on is only signed on the back-- not an uncommon ploy in the forgery business.

 ** Note how the name is signed.
 Artists typically sign consistently from artwork to artwork.
-For example, some use their full names, some use their full last names and first initial, some use initials, some always sign in the same color, and so on.
+For example, some use their full names, some use their full last names and first initials, some use initials only, some always sign in the same color, and so on.
 Any differences between a signature you are looking at and how that artist typically signs should be considered potentially problematic.

-** Some artists do more than just sign their signatures.
-For instance, they may date their art, underline or otherwise embellish their signatures with various flourishes, include the location or title of the composition on the art, annotate the backs of the art, and so on.
+** Some artists do more than just sign their names.
+For instance, they may date their art, underline or otherwise embellish their signatures with various flourishes, include the location or title of the composition on the art, write the backs of the art, and so on.
 Again, any departures from how a signature and accompanying information or details normally appear on a work of art should be regarded with caution.

 ** If you're buying online, make sure the seller provides a good clear detailed enlargement of the signature with no glare, reflections or shadows.
 If they don't have one posted online, have them email you one.
 Some sellers are well aware that a great way to sell fakes is to provide either poor close-up images of signatures or no close-ups at all.

 ** Unless an artist is known for signing in mediums other than that of the art itself, beware when the medium of the signature does not match the medium of the art.
-For example, if a painting is signed in ink instead of paint, a signature is scratched into dried paint, or a watercolor is signed in pencil instead of watercolor, this could be a problem.
+For example, if a painting is signed in ink instead of paint, a signature is scratched into dried paint, or a watercolor is signed in pencil instead of watercolor, these discrepancies could indicate problems.